Sustainable finance: The important number of standards

-First, as already seen, the concept of sustainable finance is directly linked with ESG.
+First, as already mentioned, the concept of sustainable finance is directly linked with ESG.
 However, there are still no universally adopted standards for how companies and organisations can measure and report on their sustainability performance.
-Instead, we have a large number of NGOs working independently to develop standards for sustainability reporting, which is creating complexity and confusion for companies and investors.
+Instead, there are a large number of NGOs working independently to develop standards for sustainability reporting, alongside new regulations in many markets, which has historically created complexity and confusion for companies and investors.
 Indeed, the initiators of reforms in sustainable finance can be very different.
 There are initiatives from non-governmental organisations such as Global Reporting Initiative (GRI), IFRS Foundation, the International Integrated Reporting Council (IIRC) and the Carbon Disclosure Project.
-However, recently, it seems like the IFRS Foundation is taking the lead.
-This is possible because the organisation possess a deep expertise in the standard-setting process, it also have a legitimacy in the corporate and investor community, and regulators support it internationally.
+However, recently, it seems like the IFRS Foundation is taking the lead in global standards for stock exchanges.
+This is possible because the organisation possess a deep expertise in the standard-setting process, it also has legitimacy in the corporate and investor community, and regulators support it internationally.

-Then, since sustainable finance is rather new and above all, a constantly evolving topic with an important number of actors, it is impossible to find a constant framework overtime.
+Since sustainable finance is rather new and a constantly evolving topic with many different participants with varying needs, frameworks will likely continue to evolve over time.
 For example, a new framework for sustainable finance, ISO 32210 was published in October 2022.
 This tool provides guidance to all organisations, active in the financial sector, including, but not limited to, direct lenders and investors, asset managers and service providers, on the implementation of sustainability principles, practices and terminology for financing activities.

-Because of this pool of standards and the constant evolution, it is not unusual hat some funds or companies are not as green as they claim to be.
-Indeed, some ESG funds still hold shares in oil and coal companies.
+Because of this pool of standards and the constant evolution, it is not unusual to find that some funds or companies are not as green as they claim to be.
+Indeed, some ESG funds still hold shares in oil and coal companies, which might surprise some investors.
 However, since there are no universally adopted standards, this practice is still ongoing.